byu-cpe/ecen520_student/resources/questa_tutorial.md

 3. Start simulation: `vsim -c work.counter_tb -voptargs=+acc`
 4. Run the simulation to the end: `run -all`

 ## QuestaSim Waveform Helps

 Waveform editing quick key commands:

 * `F`: Full waveform zoom
 * `I`: Zoom in
 * `O`: Zoom Out

-You can create a `.do` file that helps setup your waveforms when you run vsim.
+You can create a `.do` file that helps set up your waveforms when you run vsim.
 This file can include dividers and waveforms before you start:

 ```
 add wave -divider "Top"